FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 We can quickly create a bootstrapped database and start the Fuel indexer service by running the following command:

+> IMPORTANT: Below we're specifying our Postgres hostname as `--postgres-host postgresql`, but you might need to change this based on your own Postgres instance details (see `forc index start --help` for more details).
+>
-> IMPORTANT: Below we're specifying our Postgres hostname as `--postgres-host postgresql`, but you will need to be specific to your own Postgres instance details (see `forc index start --help` for more details).
-You can try using the `--embedded-database` flag in order to quickly use an embedded instance of Postgres, but this is flaky and often depends on what platform you're using.
+> Additionally, you can try using the `--embedded-database` flag in order to quickly use an embedded instance of Postgres, but this flag can be flaky, and its ease of use often depends on what platform you're using.

 ```bash
 forc index start --fuel-node-host beta-4.fuel.network --fuel-node-port 80 --run-migrations --postgres-host postgresql